p-lr/TrekMe/Readme.md

 <b>trekadvisor</b> folder.
 That will be much faster.

 Then, launch TrekAdvisor and open the Import menu.
 You should see the zip file in the list.
-Just press the "Unzip" button, and at the end of the process the map will appear in the list of available maps.
+Just press the "Import" button, and at the end of the process the map will appear in the list of available maps.

-Unziped maps are automatically put in a subfolder named "imported" under the "trekadvisor" directory.
-This is to avoid accidental overrides of existing maps.
-Indeed, to be sure a map folder will never be overriden by an imported map, move this map folder to another subfolder under "trekadvisor".
-A lot of Android apps are meant for file manipulation like this.
+Imported maps are extracted in the same directory the zip were put.
+To avoid accidental overrides of existing maps, it is recommended to place zip files in a subdirectory under the "trekadvisor" folder.
+You can give this subdirectory the name you want.

+Once a map is imported, it can be viewed by selecting it in the "Map Choice" panel of the app.
+But, it's not yet calibrated (sadly, that part can't be automated).
+See next section.

 ### <a name="TOC-Calibration"></a>Map calibration

 The last step.
-A lot of effort have been made to make it easy.
-The map is on the device, it can be displayed, but TrekAdvisor needs to know at least two calibration points for the location functionnality to work.<br>
+A lot of effort has been made to simplify this.
+The map is on the device, it can be displayed, but TrekAdvisor needs to know at least two calibration points for the location functionality to work.<br>
 In TrekAdvisor, under the list of maps, a settings button for each map gives access to the calibration fragment, among other things.